MarcusWolschon/osmeditor4android/markdown/en/Introduction.md

  * Background layer
  * Overlay layer.
 Adding an overlay may cause issues with older devices and such with limited memory.
 Default: none.
- * Notes display (open Notes will be displayed as a red filled circle, closed Notes the same in blue).
+ * Notes display.
+Open Notes will be displayed as a red filled circle, closed Notes the same in blue.
 Default: off.
+ * Photo layer.
+Displays georeferenced photographs as red camera icons, if direction information is available the icon will be rotated.
+Default: off.
  * Node icons.
 Default: off.
  * Keep screen on.
 Default: off.
  * Large node drag area.
 Moving nodes on a device with touch input is problematic since your fingers will obscure the current position on the display.
 Turning this on will provide a large area which can be used for off-centre dragging (selection and other operations still use the normal touch tolerance area).
 Default: off.

 #### Advanced preferences

+ * Enable split action bar.
+On recent phones the action bar will be split in a top and bottom part, with the bottom bar containing the buttons.
+This typically allows more buttons to be displayed, however does use more of the screen.
+Turning this off will move the buttons to the top bar. note: you need to restart Vespucci for the change to take effect.
  * Always show context menu.
 When turned on every selection process will show the context menu, turned off the menu is displayed only when no unambiguous selection can be determined.
 Default: off (used to be on).
  * Show statistics.
 Will show some statistics for debugging, not really useful.
 Default: off (used to be on).